sethen/rocket-science/README.md

 ## Resources
 * JavaScript implementation - [Binary Search in 100 Seconds](https://www.youtube.com/watch?v=MFhxShGxHWch)
 * Python implementation - [Binary Search - Leetcode 704 - Python](https://www.youtube.com/watch?v=s4DPM8ct1pI)

+# Bubble Sort
+You can find the implementation of Bubble Sort at [./src/algorithms/BubbleSort/index.ts](./src/algorithms/BubbleSort/index.ts)

+Bubble sort is a simple, comparison-based sorting algorithm that repeatedly steps through the list, compares adjacent elements, and swaps them if they are in the wrong order.
+This process continues until no more swaps are needed, meaning the list is sorted.
+Bubble sort is not efficient for large datasets, but it’s easy to understand and implement, making it useful for educational purposes.

+## Steps:
+* Starting from the beginning of the list, compare each pair of adjacent elements
+* If the current element is greater than the next, swap them
+* Continue this process for all elements.
+After each pass, the largest element "bubbles" to its correct position
+* Repeat until the entire list is sorted

+## Example:
+For an array `[5, 3, 8, 4, 2]`:

+* Compare 5 and 3, swap -> `[3, 5, 8, 4, 2]`
+* Compare 5 and 8, no swap
+* Compare 8 and 4, swap -> `[3, 5, 4, 8, 2]`
+* Continue until the array is sorted -> `[2, 3, 4, 5, 8]`

+## Time Complexity:
+* Worst and Average case: O(n²) (when the array is in reverse order or random).
+* Best case: O(n) (when the array is already sorted).

 # Two Sum